North American Immigrant Letters, Diaries, and Oral Histories | Alexander Street

 Editorial selection

 Much of the original material in this collection is difficult to find elsewhere, poorly indexed in its paper form, or unpublished.
 Most bibliographies about immigrants focus on secondary research, and few oral histories have been published.
-For the portion of the collection consisting of published material, Semantic Indexing gives users unprecedented ability to search.
 Approximately a third of the collection consists of unique, previously unpublished manuscript material, including letters, photographs, diaries, and scrapbooks.
 At least 2,000 contemporaneous political cartoons are included.

 Particular care has been taken to ensure a balance between men and women, between the old and the young, and among different subcultures within a particular ethnic group.
 Selection took place under the direction of faculty advisors, including Joel Wurl of the Immigration History Research Center at the University of Minnesota, the project’s senior advisor and general editor.
 The advisory board also includes Hasia Diner of NYU, Donna Gabaccia of UNC Charlotte, Sal Güereña of the California Ethnic and Multicultural Archive, and Franklin Odo of the Smithsonian’s Asian Pacific American Program.